Jeremy Stephens: Professional Fighters League

 After his contract was not renewed by the UFC, Stephens signed with PFL for the 2022 season to compete in their Lightweight division.

 In his promotional debut, Stephens faced Clay Collard on April 23, 2022, at PFL 1.
 In a back and forth affair, Stephens lost the bout via unanimous decision.

 Stephens faced Myles Price on June 17, 2022, at PFL 4.
 He won the bout via split decision.

 Stephens faced Natan Schulte on November 25, 2022, at PFL 10.
 Stephens lost the bout in the second round, getting submitted by arm-triangle choke.

 Global Fight League

 On December 11, 2024, it was announced that Stephens was signed by Global Fight League.
 However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Return to UFC

 2025

 Stephens made his return to the UFC in a bout against former Cage Warriors Lightweight and Welterweight Champion Mason Jones in his hometown of Des Moines, Iowa on May 3, 2025 at UFC on ESPN 67.
 He lost the fight by unanimous decision.
 This 19th UFC loss ties him with Clay Guida for most losses in UFC history.

+2026

+Stephens faced King Green on May 9, 2026 at UFC 328.
+At the weigh-ins, Stephens weighed in at 160 pounds, 4 pounds over the lightweight non-title fight limit.
+His bout proceeded at catchweight and he was fined 30 percent of his purse, which went to Green.
+He lost the fight by submission via a rear-naked choke in the first round.